-By setting out an invitation to explore, you are allowing the child to interpret the items in their own way through undirected play.
+By setting out an invitation to explore, you allow the child to interpret the items in their own way through the undirected play.

-In your everyday life start collecting your children’s nature finds.
-Whether it’s shells from a day at the beach, or rocks, and sticks from a nature walk, you’ll have them easily accessible for incorporating them into their play.
+In your everyday life, start collecting your children’s natural finds.
+Whether shells from a day at the beach or rocks and sticks from a nature walk, you’ll have them easily accessible for incorporating into their play.

 Some of our favorite watercolors can be found here.
 They have beautiful vibrant colors and wash off easily.
 I’m all for washable products with kids.